Ibrahim (name)

-Ibrahim (anglicized as Ibraheem) (إبراهيم, DIN) is the Arabic name of Abraham, the common Hebrew patriarch of the Abrahamic religions, including Judaism, Christianity, and Islam.
+Ibrahim (إبراهيم, DIN; also anglicized as Ibraheem) is the Arabic name of Abraham, the common Hebrew patriarch of the Abrahamic religions, including Judaism, Christianity, and Islam.
 It is a common male first name and surname among Muslims and Arab Christians, a derivative of the name Abraham or Avram in Judaism and Christianity in the Middle East.
-It likely indicates a Jewish origin when it is used a surname/family name.
+It likely indicates a Jewish origin when it is used as a surname.

 As a surname it was a common indicator of Jewish origin prior to the exodus of the mizrahi population in Arabic speaking countries to Israel.
-This surname in the Arabic speaking countries today can indicate Jewish origin- and potential conversion to Christianity/Islam at some point.
+This surname in the Arabic speaking countries today can indicate Jewish origin – and potential conversion to Christianity/Islam at some point.

 In the Levant and Maghreb, Brahim and Barhoum are common diminutives for the first name Ibrahim.